Spatiotemporal analysis of the runaway distribution function from synchrotron images in an ASDEX Upgrade disruption: Numerical modelling of the runaway electron distribution

 \subsection{Description of numerical model}

 We describe the evolution of the parallel electric field $E_\parallel$ in radius and time by the induction equation in a cylinder, which is solved using \GO:

 Here $r$ denotes the minor radius, $j$ the plasma current density and $\mu_0$ is the permeability of free space.
+We assume that the plasma is surrounded by a perfectly conducting wall, and that the wall and plasma are separated by a vacuum region that is $\SI{8}{cm}$ wide.
 The coupling to the kinetic runaway model enters in the current density, $j$, which is decomposed into an Ohmic component $j_\Omega$ and a runaway component $j_{\rm RE}$,

 where $\sigma$ is the electrical conductivity with a neoclassical correction \citep{Smith2006}, $e$ is the elementary charge, $v_\parallel$ is the electron parallel velocity and $f_{\rm RE}$ is the runaway electron distribution function.
 The distribution function is in turn calculated in every time step, at each radius, using the local plasma parameters, by solving the kinetic equation